statgenlmu/coala/README.md

 -----
 Coala comes with a [vignette](http://rpubs.com/paulstaab/coala-introduction) that explains the packages concepts and is a good place to start.
-The [ABC vignette](http://rpubs.com/paulstaab/coala-abc) given an example how coala can be used to conduct the simulations for an Approximate Bayesian Computation analysis.
+The [ABC vignette](http://rpubs.com/paulstaab/coala-abc) gives an example how coala can be used to conduct the simulations for an Approximate Bayesian Computation analysis.